pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

     ax.set_xlabel("Age")
 ```

 We might think that the alcohol usage patterns varies by the effects of gender, but individual trajectories are noisy.
-In the next series of plots we fit simple regression models over the individual data and color the trend line by whether or not the slope coefficient is negative or positive.
+In the next series of plots we fit simple regression models over the individual data and color the trend line by whether or not the slope coefficient is $\color{red}{negative}$ or $\color{green}{positive}$.
 This very crudely gives an impression of whether and how the consumption patterns change for individuals of each gender.

 The green and red lines represent an individual's OLS fit, but the grey dotted lines represent an individual's observed trajectory.

 ```{code-cell} ipython3
 fig, axs = plt.subplots(1, 2, figsize=(20, 5), sharey=True)